Prayers

 hear our prayer

-Healer and companion of all who suffer in mind, body, or spirit:
+Healer and companion of all who suffer in body, mind, or spirit:

 Look after people in danger, sorrow, or any kind of trouble: the sick, the lonely, the abused, the addicted, the grieving, the homeless, the imprisoned, the poor, the oppressed, refugees, victims of disasters, and people who feel displaced in life.